 A Call For Release instruction means that PDX must call P80 to obtain an IFR release for each departure before they can take off.
-If a call for release is in effect, P80 must offer an appropriate alternative heading or issue an estimated time of delay.
+If a call for release is in effect, you can use STARS <F13> function.

-Rolling calls are only required if SOP or coordination determine they are.
-This lets the departure controller know to be ready for a departure.
+Rolling calls are only required if SOP or coordination determines they are.
+This lets the departure controller wants to know when a departure is rolling.
 This can be done verbally, but it's usually easier to use the built-in alias command:

 Usage examples: